celrenheit/spider/README.md

 This package provides a simple way, yet extensible, to scrape HTML and JSON pages.
 It uses spiders around the web scheduled at certain configurable intervals to fetch data.
 It is written in [Golang](https://golang.org/) and is [MIT licensed](https://github.com/celrenheit/spider#license).

+You can see an example app using this package here: [https://github.com/celrenheit/trending-machine](https://github.com/celrenheit/trending-machine)

 # Installation

 ```shell